arjun755980/medication-reconciliation-system/README.md

 - Create a database user
 - Allow network access
 - Copy the connection string
-- Update it in your db.py
+- Update it in your db.py and seed_data.py

 ---